“A fairytale cottage for 2 with a seriously swish interior, hidden on the edge of East Devon’s beautiful Blackdown Hills”

 - Towels & Bedlinen

-Arranged on a single level and accessed via an external stone staircase, The Barn is furnished with a stylish mix of old and new.
+Arranged on a single level and accessed via an external stone staircase, the cottage is furnished with a stylish mix of old and new.
 Antique wooden chests and gilded mirrors sit alongside contemporary spotlights, and walls are adorned with photography of the nearby coast.
 Dotted throughout are patches of exposed stone, plus swathes of wooden cladding which create a cosy, cabin-like feel.

 The entrance hall doubles as a bathing space thanks to its huge roll-top tub-for-2.
 A couple of steps lead up to the open-plan living area, where a deep elephant-print sofa, a TV and a sleek kitchen sit beneath soaring rafters.
 An opening in the wall connects the 2 rooms, so you can chat to your companion, call for a glass of wine or even give cooking instructions as you soak.